pointnetwork/kadence/CONTRIBUTING.md

 -------

-To help maintain consistent expectations for code quality and enforcing these conventions, there is an included `.jshintrc` file.
+To help maintain consistent expectations for code quality and enforcing these conventions, there is an included `.eslintrc` file.
 Most editors support using this to alert you of offending code in real time but, if your editor does not, you can run the linter with: